andrew041994/test/README.md

 # CliProject

 Welcome User!
-This App scrapes date from https://en.wikipedia.org/wiki/List_of_Avengers_members and returns to the user a list of Avengers menbers along wih their full name and a bit of detail if any is found.
+This App scrapes data from https://en.wikipedia.org/wiki/List_of_Avengers_members and returns to the user a list of Avengers menbers along wih their full name and a bit of detail if any is found.

 ## Installation